dotnet/coreclr/Documentation/Profiling/ReJIT - Limitations.md

 *Adapted from an entry that appeared on David Broman's blog*

-Anyone who’s read a newspaper in the past few weeks knows that the Profiling API in .NET 4.5 will supported a limited form of ReJIT.
-Well, the news might not be that hot, but that’s what I tell myself.
-I will be discussing the feature in depth in upcoming posts, but I thought my first post should be about what ReJIT will _not_ be in 4.5.
-Many folks who have asked for this feature have a pre-set list of sub-features in mind that _of course_ will be supported by ReJIT, they think.
-But many of those obvious sub-features will not be available in .NET 4.5.
-That’s what this post is about.

 ## Is ReJIT For You?

 If you’re writing a monitoring tool, typically run in production, and…